Malk97sc/Sorting_Algorithm/README.md

 # Sorting Algorithms

-**Sorting Algorithms**, is a collection of efficient and commonly used sorting algorithms implemented in the C programming language.
-This project is perfect for those studying algorithms or data structures.
+**Sorting Algorithms**, is a collection of efficient and commonly used sorting algorithms implemented in C. This project is perfect for those studying algorithms or data structures.

 ## 👾 Features